RustemK879/als_perfume_recommender/0_Please read this first.md

 Using fragrancenet.com as a reference point, I scrape user reviews and perfume info from the website into a dataset.
 I then clean this dataset, do EDA and use this dataset to derive perfume recommendations for the unseen users.

-**I plan to turn the model into a telegram bot -> user rates perfumes from the given list -> gets 10 recommendations in return.**
+**Then, the model is wrapped into a telegram bot -> user rates perfumes from the given list -> gets 10 recommendations in return.**

+Essentialy, this project is equivalent to creating a recommendation system for a particular website.

 **merged_after_nlp.csv contains the dataset used to construct a recommender - it has already been cleaned and the missing reviews were restored.**